 Joint trips and activities which will not only be more cost effective, but will allow selective mixing of the children in larger groups, improving social skills to better equip them for life at larger secondary schools

-The Board requiring fewer members overall and being able to draw in talent from a wider area, increasing the likelihood of securing high quality members for the future.
+The Governing Board requiring fewer members overall and being able to draw in talent from a wider area, will increase the likelihood of securing high quality members for the future.

-Stability of senior leadership as the Executive head is a permanent role.
+Greater stability of senior leadership at LF as the Executive head is a permanent role.

 A larger pool of staff which will reduce the requirement for using outside supply teachers when cover is required.